meshtastic/python/README.md

 meshtastic --set wifi_ap_mode true --setstr wifi_ssid mywifissid --setstr wifi_password mywifipsw
 ```

+For a full list of preferences which can be set (and their documentation) see [here](https://github.com/meshtastic/Meshtastic-protobufs/blob/master/docs/docs.md#.RadioConfig.UserPreferences).

 ## FAQ/common problems

 This is a collection of common questions and answers from our friendly forum.